Tynietown.com

 The master bedroom displays my first Tynietoy canopy bed and I painted the walls a robin's egg blue to coordinate with its fabric.
 The bedside table is the hard-to-find stand from the furnishings designed for a maid's room and has a painted maple finish.

 From this angle, the viewer can appreciate the very rare ribbon-back chair and the light maple highboy and chest of drawers.
 The highboy was from Herb Hosmer's Mansion.
-The hooked scatter rugs are slightly out-of-scale but lend a cosy atmosphere.
+The hooked scatter rugs are by Chestnut Hill and are slightly out of scale but lend a cozy atmosphere.

 The chair below is the very rare ribbon-backed side chair, copied from a set of such chairs at Mt.
 Vernon and offered in later catalogues as a special order.
 I've seen only two others.
 The intricately carved back of this chair is typical of the artistry of George LeClerc.